"Sandy Gibbs is an artist based in Te Whanganui-a-Tara Wellington.

 Art and Performance by Research, Deakin University, Melbourne, Australia

 Lucky Seat Prize, (solo show), Ramp Gallery, Hamilton

 Square2, City Gallery Wellington

-How To Be A Friend, Michael Hirschfeld Gallery, Wellington
+How To Be A Friend: new Wellington artists, Michael Hirschfeld Gallery, Wellington